 It is a great place to live, work and play!!!!!

-• There are still a number of covered bridges throughout the county, from fifty to a hundred years old, a very old double bridge crosses Ten Mile Creek, a mile east of Waynesburg; formerly an old forge and furnace were on this creek.
+• There are still a number of covered bridges throughout the county, from fifty to a hundred years old, a very old double bridge crosses Ten Mile Creek, one mile east of Waynesburg; formerly an old forge and furnace were on this creek.

-• Many Indian village sites that were occupied long before the advent to the whites are here; their age indicated by large old trees growing on their mounds; three distinct forms of ancient burial are found here, showing that three waves of population swept over this land before the coming of the Europeans.
+• Many Indian village sites that were occupied long before the advent to the whites are here; their age indicated by large old trees growing on their mounds; three distinct forms of ancient burials are found here, showing that three waves of population swept over this land before the coming of the Europeans.

 • Early industries in Greene County were mining and agriculture.
 Gas wells, coal mining and wool production provided the early forms of income in Greene County.
 At one point the wool industry was so prosperous that the County was the first overall in total Merino wool production and was said to have more sheep than human inhabitants county-wide.